npgy/blog.npgy.net/blog/2022-10-08-add-devtools-to-discord.md

 macOS: `⌘`+`Option`+`I`
 :::

 Save the file and open Discord.
-Now you should be able to open the developer tools panel!
+Now you should be able to open the developer tools panel.

 Have fun editing your friend's messages in the Discord desktop client!